-Milestone Procedure Public Notification Length of Public

-Date Comment

-Draft Public After the draft Public At least 1 day before 45 days; the public

-Participation Plan Participation Plan has the public comment comment period will

-developed and been developed and period begins begin after the draft

-presented to the presented to the document is

-Technical and Policy Technical and Policy presented to the

-Committees Committees, TTCI will Policy Committee and

-bring it to the public will end at least one

-for comment.
-TTCI week before the final

-staff will notify the document is approved

-public of this by the Policy

-opportunity by posting Committee

-the notice on the TTIC (approximately two

-website. months after the

-comment period

-Public Participation After all comments 6 days prior to Policy begins) N/A; notification only

-Plan approval have been considered Board meeting N/A, Hounication only

-Γιαιταρριοναι and the 45-day public Doard Hickling

-comment period has

-concluded, the

-document will be

-brought to the Policy

-Committee for

-approval.

-The public will have

-an additional

-opportunity to

-comment on the

-document at the

-Policy meeting, and

-will be notified of this

-meeting by posting

-the notice on the TTCI

-website.
+Milestone Procedure Public Notification Date Length of Public Comment Draft Public Participation Plan developed and presented to the Technical and Policy Committees After the draft Public Participation Plan has been developed and presented to the Technical and Policy Committees, TTCI will bring it to the public for comment.
+TTCI staff will notify the public of this opportunity by posting the notice on the TTIC website.
+At least 1 day before the public comment period begins 45 days; the public comment period will begin after the draft document is presented to the Policy Committee and will end at least one week before the final document is approved by the Policy Committee (approximately two months after the comment period begins) Public Participation Plan approval After all comments have been considered and the 45-day public comment period has concluded, the document will be brought to the Policy Committee for approval.
+The public will have an additional opportunity to comment on the document at the Policy meeting, and will be notified of this meeting by posting the notice on the TTCI website.
+6 days prior to Policy Board meeting N/A; notification only